ramen-dev/charturl-api-docs/source/includes/_setup.md

 Signed URLs) and it's own `api_key` (for use in creating ShortURLs).

 Projects have Project-level settings you can use to maintain consistency.
-This can be used to set typography, custom watermarks, and color palettes across all templates in the project.
+This can be used to set things like typography, custom watermarks, and color palettes across all templates in the project.

 ## 2. Create a template